Gail Bird and Yazzie Johnson

-Gail Bird and Yazzie Johnson are Southwest American Indian artists known for their innovative jewelry which uses varied stones and blends both contemporary and prehistoric design motifs.
+Gail Bird and Yazzie Johnson are Southwest American Indian artists known for their innovative jewelry partnership that has led to unique creations using stone and metalwork which blends both contemporary and prehistoric design motifs.
+Bird and Johnson have been crafting jewelry together since 1972, with Bird designing the pieces and Johnson leading on fabrication and metalwork.

 Early life and education

 Gail Bird

 Gail Bird was born in 1949 at Oakland, California.
 Her father, Tony Bird, was from Santo Domingo Pueblo and her mother, Andrea, was from Laguna Pueblo.
 Tony worked for the Southern Pacific Railroad and her mother worked for the Bureau of Indian Affairs Inter-Mountain Indian School in Brigham City, Utah.
 She and Yazzie Johnson had known each other since childhood.
 After high school, Bird studied at University of California Berkeley and the University of Colorado at Boulder.

 Yazzie Johnson

 Yazzie Johnson was born in 1946 in Winslow, Arizona.
 His father, Matthew Johnson, was from Leupp, Arizona and his mother, Marilyn, was from Sanostee, New Mexico, both from the Navajo Nation.
 Both his parents worked for the Bureau of Indian Affairs Inter-Mountain Indian School in Brigham City, Utah where he met Gail Bird at age fourteen.
 He was influenced at an early age by one of the teachers at the School, Dooley D. Shorty, who was a silversmith (and had been a Navajo Code Talker in World War II).
 Johnson enlisted in the U. S. Army in 1966 and served in Germany and Vietnam.
 He studied at University of California Berkeley and the University of Colorado at Boulder.